giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 In the [previous post](https://giasemidis.github.io/2023/05/08/chatgpt-eassistant.html), I described how to build an expert assistant, which answers only questions in a specific field, using ChatGPT API, streamlit and appropriate prompt engineering.
 However, the previous version of the app lacked a chat-box functionality.

-Here, I describe how to adapt the previous code and add a chat-box capability to our expert assistant, which can follow-up questions from previous conversations.
+Here, I describe how to adapt the previous code and add a chat-bot capability to our expert assistant, which can follow-up questions from previous conversations.

 To set-up the ChatGPT API, see the corresponding section of the [previous post](https://giasemidis.github.io/2023/05/08/chatgpt-eassistant.html).